ibm-cloud-docs/billing-usage/service-level-commit.md

 ## Minimum spending
 {: #spending-min-slc}

-The monthly minimum spend for all commitments depends on your commitment amount and your utilization to date.
-Multi-year commitments also have a yearly minimum.
-If you don't meet the monthly or yearly minimum usage, you are charged the remaining amount.
+Multi-year terms have a required yearly minimum spend.
+You might also have a monthly minimum spend for a commitment, which depends on your commitment amount.
+If you don't meet the monthly or yearly minimum usage, you are charged up to the minimum the remaining amount.
 To make sure that you're using resources at a rate that fulfills your commitment, go to the Service-level commitments page and click a commitment.
 Here you can view a more detailed breakdown of your usage.

 Set a spending notification to make sure that your usage is on track to fulfill your commitment.
 For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).
 {: tip}